grumpyjames/birding-almanac/blog/frampton-marsh/frampton-marsh.md

  owl occurs.
 It is fruitless.
 In a nearby field, cattle are rounded up, and some egrets are emitted from the area where the cows were.
 We are too slow to get them in the scope.
 A brief foray North to where they landed doesn't find them either.
 Little Egrets they will stay.
-The foray does at lead put us on to a little flock of Yellow Wagtails poking about in the marshy stuff on the seaward side of the wall.
+The foray does, however, put us on to a little flock of Yellow Wagtails poking about in the marshy stuff on the seaward side of the wall.